 Criminal conspiracy is a serious crime.
 However, the criminal code of Texas defines the punishment in relation to the underlying crime.
 Therefore, a conviction for criminal conspiracy in Houston falls one category lower than the most serious felony that is the object of the conspiracy, and if the object of the conspiracy is a state jail felony, the offense is a Class A misdemeanor.

 This means that punishments for the crime of conspiracy can range from the low end of up to 1 year in county jail and a fine of $4,000 all the way up to 5-99 years in prison and a $10,000 fine.
 There are also unquantifiable repercussions of a conviction for criminal conspiracy in Houston, TX, such as the difficulty it can present with your employer, your family, and your place in the community.
-These charges need to be taken seriously and that is why you need the skilled services of a Houston conspiracy defense lawyer from the offices of Mary Conn Law.
+These charges need to be taken seriously and that is why you need the skilled services of a Houston conspiracy charges lawyer from the offices of Mary E. Conn & Associates.

 Like all crimes, you should take charges of criminal conspiracy in Houston very seriously.
 Even if you are just under investigation for a conspiracy in Houston, and have not yet been charged, now is a good time to take action.
 If you act quickly, you may be able to limit the evidence available by the opposition, be in a position of power to negotiate down the charges against you, and if needed, build a viable defense for presentation at trial.

 The most important step to take when you are facing criminal conspiracy charges is to contact an experienced lawyer to help you with your defense.
 It is a time-honored tradition in this country is afforded personal rights and entitled to the presumption they are innocent until proven guilty; an attorney can help protect your rights and ensure that your interests are represented throughout the criminal process.
-At Mary Conn Law, our team of Houston conspiracy defense lawyers believe that your case is as important to us as is it to you.
+At Mary E. Conn & Associates, our team of Houston conspiracy defense lawyers believe that your case is as important to us as is it to you.

-Mary E. Conn is a Houston conspiracy defense attorney with years of experience representing people like you who are charged with serious crimes, such as criminal conspiracy in Houston.
+Mary E. Conn is a conspiracy defense attorney with years of experience representing people like you who are charged with serious crimes, such as criminal conspiracy in Houston.
 Just because you are charged with conspiracy in Houston does not mean you are guilty— Contact us at our Houston office on (713) 357-4190 for a free consultation, and learn how you may be able to fight your charges today with the Houston conspiracy defense attorneys.